appsody/website/content/docs/using-appsody/building-and-deploying.md

 - Calls `appsody build` and creates a *deployment* Docker image, as described in the previous section.
 - If you specified the `--knative` flag, or if Knative is the only deployment option for your stack, the command tags the image with the special prefix `dev.local`, making it accessible to your Kubernetes cluster (assuming you followed [these directions](./installing-knative-locally.md))
-- Creates a deployment manifest file named `app-deploy.yaml`, in a `/deploy` subdirectory of the project directory.
+- Creates a deployment manifest file named `app-deploy.yaml`, in the project directory.
 This yaml file is used to issue a `kubectl apply -f` command against the target Kubernetes cluster.
 The format of this yaml file depends on whether or not the stack you are using is enabled for the Appsody operator.

 ### Deploying your application through Docker Hub